P-p-H-d/maylib/README.md

 # maylib

-MAYLIB is a C library for symbolic mathematical calculations.
+MAYLIB is a C library for doing symbolic mathematical calculations.
 It is not a CAS (Computer Algebra System): it doesn't have any internal programming language and it is very limited in functionalities.
 It doesn't support global variables, neither global